WeiLiu876/WeiLiu876.github.io/_pages/about.md

 ====

 - My recent research has been concentrating on various issues related to large language models.
-I am looking for collaboration partners, and interested individuals are welcome to contact me.
+I am always looking for partners, please feel free to contact me.